pytorch/ao/torchao/quantization/README.md

 quantize_(model, float8_weight_only())
 ```

 This API works today but has not been extensively tested and benchmarked yet.
+Hardware with CUDA compute capability 8.9 or greater is required.

 ### (prototype) A16W8 Float8 Dynamic Quantization with Rowwise Scaling